RedisLabs/redislabs-docs/content/rdi/installation/pacemaker.md

 ### CentOS 7/RHEL 7

-Repeat the following steps on each of the VMs that will run the Debezium Server:
+Repeat the following steps on each virtual machine that will run Debezium Server:

-#### Configure the Repository in RHEL 7
+#### Configure the repository in RHEL 7

-> Note: This step is not needed for CentOS 7
+This step is not needed for CentOS 7

 Pacemaker is only available through CentOS 7 repositories, so the first step is to configure a suitable repository: